 The House Armed Services Committee retains exclusive jurisdiction for: defense policy generally, ongoing military operations, the organization and reform of the Department of Defense and Department of Energy, counter-drug programs, acquisition and industrial base policy, technology transfer and export controls, joint interoperability, the Cooperative Threat Reduction program, Department of Energy nonproliferation programs, and detainee affairs and policy.
 Learn more about the House Armed Services Committee here.

-- Subcommittee on Readiness, Ranking Member:
+- Subcommittee on Readiness, Chairman:

 The Readiness Subcommittee is responsible for the single largest account within DOD’s budget.
 It oversees military readiness, training, logistics and maintenance issues and programs, military construction, installations and family housing issues, and the BRAC process.
 It also oversees civilian personnel, energy security, and environmental issues that affect DOD.
 The Readiness Subcommittee makes sure that our troops are properly trained and their equipment is properly maintained so they can succeed in their missions, and that they have the facilities and services they deserve when they return home.